AdaCore/training_material/courses/static_analysis_suite/150_lab_customization.rst

 Depending on your version of the compiler and target, some warnings will or will not be available.

 The warning are sorted in the order of **their switch**.
-Eg. "Most optional warnings" `-gnatwa` is first, then "Failing assertions" `-gnatw.a`...
+Eg. "Most optional warnings" :ada:`-gnatwa` is first, then "Failing assertions" :ada:`-gnatw.a`...

 ---------------------------------
 Configure Which Warnings To See